punk-domains-2/docs/contracts/custom-data.md

 {
   "imgAddress": "url-or-nft-address", // either an HTTP url (e.g. "http://hey.com/me.jpg") or an NFT address (0xa12B3...)
-  "imgTokenId": 0, // in case of NFT address, tokenID is mandatory, otherwise it is not "url": "https://punk.domains",
+  "imgTokenId": 0, // in case of NFT address, tokenID is mandatory, otherwise it is not "imgChainId": 137, // the chain where NFT exists on

+  "url": "https://punk.domains",
-  "emails": ["user@example.com"], // possible to add multiple emails "twitter": ["PunkDomains"], // possible to add multiple twitter handles "subdomains": {
+  "emails": ["user@example.com"], // possible to add multiple emails "twitter": ["PunkDomains"], // possible to add multiple twitter handles

+  "subdomains": {
     "sandbox": { // sandbox.techie.web3 - in case I want to have a username with different data (like PFP) in the Sandbox metaverse
       "address": "0x123...",